patterd2/are_patterns_good/README.md

-# are_patterns_good
+# Are patterns good?

-Continuation analysis of some PDE models from mathematical biology
+Continuation analysis of some PDE models from mathematical biology.